-The living collections at The Morton Arboretum is a group of over 200,000 living plants belonging to almost 4,000 taxa from 40 countries, grown on the site for specific purposes.
+The living collections at The Morton Arboretum is a group of over 100,000 living plants belonging to more than 4,000 taxa from 40 countries, grown on the site for specific purposes.

 The collection is recognized as one of the most significant collections of cold-hardy trees and shrubs worldwide.
 Arboretum staff collect, document, study, and care for these plants in order to:

 - learn best plant care methods for different species.

 - learn which species do well in the northern Illinois climate for possible cultivation.